 At Sew4Home, we do everything possible using a machine.
 It's so much faster.
 However, there are times when hand sewing is necessary.
 Instead of searching the junk drawer for that needle you thought you saw awhile ago when hunting for the tape, stock up on these five basic types of hand-sewing needles.

 Hand sewing needles vary in thickness, length, point shape and size of the needle eye.
 They come packaged by type and size: the larger the needle size, the shorter and finer the needle.
 Yes, you read that correctly.
-Select the type of needle for the type of project and the size of needle for the weight and thread you are using.
+Select the type of needle for the type of project and within that category, the size of needle for the weight and thread you are using.
 Fortunately, hand sewing needles are inexpensive, so you can afford to keep an assortment in your sewing area.

 Hand Sewing Needles: The Basic Five